 To build a positive nonprofit organizational culture, you have to lead.
 And to lead, you need people worthy of leading.
 Here are the two most critical words you’ll ever learn when it comes to leadership: develop, and empower.

 - Development in Nonprofit Culture: Teach your staff and volunteers what they need to know, as they become ready to learn it.
 Be honest with them when you don’t know something, or when you’re wrong.
-When they do wrong, explain it maturely, and minimize punishment in favor of putting attention on how best to move forward.
-Always be training your replacement.
+When they do something wrong, explain it maturely, and minimize punishment in favor of putting attention on how best to move forward.
+Always be in the process of training your replacement.
 Never hoard expertise and knowledge; spread it far and wide.

 - Empowerment in Nonprofit Culture: Give your staff and your volunteers real ownership in the work you ask of them.
 Give them as much latitude as you can to let them do things their way.
 Listen to their feedback, and don’t punish them for what they say.
 Push them to rise to the occasion.
 Give them opportunities to expand and grow, and don’t pressure them if they choose to stay put.